danitso/docker-image-terraform/README.md

 ## Build Arguments

-### UBUNTU_VERSION
+### ALPINE_VERSION

-Specifies which version of Ubuntu to use as the base image.
+Specifies which version of Alpine to use as the base image.

 ### TERRAFORM_VERSION